sancriuse/DailyChefIntelliJi/README.md

 I love to cook and track the recipes I have made and learned.
-It is hard to remember the recipes one has learned to cook, therefore a catalogue is of great help.
+It is hard to remember the recipes one has learned to cook, therefore a catalog is of great help.

 ## User Stories and Features